mathesar-foundation/mathesar/docs/docs/snippets/docker-compose-prerequisites.md

 You should have **root access** to the machine you're installing Mathesar on.

 ### Software
-You'll need to install the following software on the machine you're installing Mathesar on:
+You'll need to install the following software before you install Mathesar:

 - **[Docker](https://docs.docker.com/desktop/)** v23+
 - **[Docker Compose](https://docs.docker.com/compose/install/)** v2.10+